ziglings-org/exercises/CONTRIBUTING.md

       `git push origin my-branch`
 * Create a pull request from your branch to `ziglings/main`
-* Your faithful Ziglings maintainers will take a look at your request ASAP (we don't talk about May-July 2022, LOL)
+* Your faithful Ziglings maintainers will take a look at your request ASAP (we don't talk about May-July, LOL)
 * Once the changes are reviewed, your request will be merged and eternal Ziglings contributor glory is yours!